Suceava: Middle Ages

 After the fall of Rome and during the Migration Period, the predominantly Carpiani population was successively invaded by East Germanic peoples (such as the Goths or the Gepids), Huns, Slavs, Magyars (i.e. Hungarians), Pechenegs, and ultimately Cumans.

-When the town was established and very shortly afterwards, its trade was also facilitated with other Central European towns and markets by a local community of German potters and merchants (most likely Transylvanian Saxons) who migrated here during the Ostsiedlung.
-At the same time, the town had operated under the Magdeburg law (a type of medieval German town law applied mostly in Eastern Europe), just like Siret (Sereth), Baia (Baja, Stadt Molde, or Moldenmarkt), or Târgu Neamț (Niamtz), all which were also situated on the territory of the Principality of Moldavia (more specifically on its northern area or the highlands).
+When the town was established and very shortly afterwards, its trade was also facilitated with other Central European towns and markets by a local community of German potters and merchants (quite probably Transylvanian Saxons from Bistrița/Bistritz area) who migrated here during the Ostsiedlung.
+At the same time, the town had operated under the Magdeburg law (a type of medieval German town law applied mostly in Eastern Europe, but also in several parts of Central Europe), as was the case of Câmpulung Moldovenesc (Kimpolung), Siret (Sereth), Baia (Baja, Stadt Molde, or Moldenmarkt), or Târgu Neamț (Niamtz), all which were also situated on the territory of the Principality of Moldavia (more specifically on its northern area or the highlands).

 As it was the case of other medieval towns in which the Magdeburg law held sway, this particular German town law came hand in hand with the medieval municipal law (discernible with the foundation of Freiburg im Breisgau in the early 12th century) and the Sachsenspiegel (an important law book during the time of the Holy Roman Empire).
-The town of Suceava is referred to as Sotschen (an Old German name) in one of the works of Abraham Ortelius on European geography for the 15th and 16th centuries.
+The town of Suceava is referred to as Sotschen (an Old High German name) in one of the works of Abraham Ortelius on European geography for the 15th and 16th centuries.

 During the late Middle Ages, the town of Suceava was the capital of the Principality of Moldavia and the main residence of the Moldavian princes for nearly two centuries (namely between 1388 and 1564).
 The town was the capital of the lands of Stephen the Great, one of the pivotal royal figures in Romanian history, who died in Suceava in 1504.
 During the rule of Alexandru Lăpușneanu, the seat was moved to Iași in 1565 and Suceava failed to become the capital again.
 Michael the Brave captured the town in 1600 during the Moldavian Magnate Wars as he became the ruler of Wallachia, Moldavia, and Transylvania, but he was defeated during the same year.
+In 1653, Suceava was sieged.